Wish-nz/cybersecurity-portfolio/Security Audits/Activity_Analysis_of_Network_Hardening.md

 ## Part 1: Selected Hardening Tools and Methods

-Based on analysis of the identified vulnerabilities and organizational risk profile, the following three hardening tools and methods are recommended as the highest priority implementations:
+Based on analysis of the identified vulnerabilities and organizational risk profile, the following three hardening tools and methods are the ones I recommended as the highest priority implementations:

 1. **Multifactor Authentication (MFA)**
 2. **Patch Updates**